wheelnext/pep_xxx_wheel_variants/docs/design/plugin_api.md

 and print all supported variant properties, to help user configure variant preferences or provide defaults to `pyproject.toml`.

+## Static and dynamic plugins

+There are two plugin classes: static and dynamic.

+In a static plugin, the list of all valid variant properties is fixed for a specific plugin version, and the ordered list of supported variant properties is determined independently of provided wheel variants.
+This makes it possible to invoke the plugin once in order to obtain the list of supported properties, and cache that result for multiple packages to use.
+The cache needs to be invalidated only if the plugin version changes or the relevant aspects of the system configuration change.

+An example of a static plugin could be a plugin controlling processor architecture versions.
+One can assume that a specific version of the plugin will only support a limited set of architecture variations, and therefore the complete list of all valid properties can be enumerated.

+In dynamic plugins, the list of all valid variants does not need to be fixed.
+Valid properties usually follow specific rules, and the list can change within the same plugin version, dependent on the build environment.
+The plugin receives a list of properties used by the specific package, and selects and orders supported properties based on it.
+As a result, the plugin needs to be invoked separately for every installed package, and the results cannot be cached across packages.

+An example of a dynamic plugin is one that pins the package to a specific range of runtime versions.
+In that case, any version specifier can constitute a valid property (and therefore they can be infinitely many valid values), and the plugin determines whether the installed version matches the ranges specified for each variant.

 ## Helper classes

 ### Variant feature config